MSN Admissions - International Students

 Required MSN Orientation

-All new MSN students must attend a mandatory orientation on campus May 6-7, 2013.
+All new MSN students must attend a mandatory virtual orientation in May.

 - Undergraduate statistics course or equivalent